 It’s also one of the drier places in the park as it sits on the eastern side of the park.
 While the Hoh Rain Forest can get up to 140 inches of rain per year, Sequim, just north of Deer Park, only gets 18 inches.
 The tradeoff is this rustic campground, equipped with 14 sites, has no potable water.
 Bring your own water jug.

 For $15 per night, this first-come, first-served campground does have pit toilets.
-Each site has a picnic table and a fire pit with grates, although you need to bring your own firewood since firewood gathering is not allowed.
+Each of the 14 sites has a picnic table and a fire pit with grates, although you need to bring your own firewood since firewood gathering is not allowed.

 There are excellent day hikes that leave from the Deer Park area, including the .5-mile Rain Shadow loop, the 7.4-mile one-way hike from Deer Park to Obstruction Point and the 4.3-mile hike to the junction with Gray Wolf River.

 Camp near the clear, blue waters of Lake Crescent for a classic lakeside experience in Olympic.
-It’s open early April through late October.
+It’s open April 24 through Sept.
+28,2020.

 A first-come, first-served campground, Fairholme’s 88 sites come equipped with fire pits with grates and picnic tables.
 The family friendly campground also has flush toilets, animal-proof food storage, potable water and a dump station for RVs that cost $10 per use.
 It can accommodate RVs up to 21 feet.
 A site costs $20/night.